 Do you want to create a sense of tension?
 Then think about the composition.
 Figure out how you can put your subjects off center–so that there is clear visual tension.

 Once you have all of these elements in your head, only then should you go out and shoot.

 That’s how you’ll get incredible images.

-2. Use Backlighting For The Most Dramatic Black And White Photos
+2. Use Backlighting For The Most Dramatic Black And White Silhouettes

 If you’re looking to create drama in your black and white photos, then I have a very simple trick for you.